|

 In the Old World, 1 million cutaneous leishmaniasis (CL) cases are reported each year.
 Some 80% of these cases occur in the Middle East and North Africa (MENA) region, caused by the four Leishmania species: L. major, L. tropica, L. infantum, and L. donovani.
 The MENA region is also at an increased risk for disease emergence and epidemics.
 Parasite detection and identification is central to treatment, patient management, epidemiology, and control.
 Currently, diagnosis is done by direct examination of lesion smears, a technique lacking sensitivity that does not allow for parasite identification.
 Laborious PCR tests allow their identification in well-equipped settings.

-This project team, which includes researchers from Tunisia, Morocco, and Lebanon, aims to deliver a novel, sensitive, specific, rapid, and low-cost point-of-care (POC) CL diagnosis test to detect and identify the four Leishmania parasites in the Old World, using multiplexed isothermal Recombinase Polymerase Amplification (RPA) of DNA, coupled to lateral flow chromatography (LF) for the detection of the DNA products.
-They will design and select species-specific primers and probes for sensitive amplification of DNA in single-target reactions.
-Upon screening, the most relevant RPA-LF tests will then be combined to amplify and detect multiple targets (multiplex RPA-LF) in a single assay, thus enabling simultaneous sensitive detection and identification of the four Leishmania species.
-Proof-of-principle evaluation of this test will be done in the laboratory on clinical samples from selected sites in the MENA region with appropriate institutional review board approval.
-The newly developed test will be compared to direct examination and a valid real-time PCR screening for parasite detection and to PCR-RFLP assay of ITS1 genes for identification.
-This study should strengthen capacity building and empower young researchers while tackling public health research and development priorities using novel technologies and networks for technology transfer, research translation, implementation, and commercialization.
+This project team, which includes researchers from Tunisia, Morocco, and Lebanon, aimed to deliver a novel, sensitive, specific, rapid, and low-cost point-of-care (POC) CL diagnosis test to detect and identify the four Leishmania parasites in the Old World, using multiplexed isothermal Recombinase Polymerase Amplification (RPA) of DNA, coupled to lateral flow chromatography (LF) for the detection of the DNA products.
+They designed and selected species-specific primers and probes for sensitive amplification of DNA in single-target reactions.
+Upon screening, the most relevant RPA-LF tests were then be combined to amplify and detect multiple targets (multiplex RPA-LF) in a single assay, thus enabling simultaneous sensitive detection and identification of the four Leishmania species.
+Proof-of-principle evaluation of this test was carried out in the laboratory on clinical samples from selected sites in the MENA region with appropriate institutional review board approval.
+The newly developed test was then compared to direct examination and a valid real-time PCR screening for parasite detection and to PCR-RFLP assay of ITS1 genes for identification.
+This study also helped to strengthen capacity building and empower young researchers while tackling public health research and development priorities using novel technologies and networks for technology transfer, research translation, implementation, and commercialization.

 Final Summary of Project Activities: